Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner)

 Not all supplements are created equal

-*The consultation does not serve as a substitute for gynecological support and assistance.
-If you are experiencing any health problems, we recommend that you contact your doctor as soon as possible.
+*The advisory service does not substitute gynecological support and assistance.
+If you are experiencing any health problems, we recommend contacting your doctor as soon as possible.

 Sources used: